arnavgautam/TreeHacks2015/HOLs/HOL-DeployingCloudServices/HOL.md

 	_Deployment Common Settings_

-1. Click **Advanced Settings** tab.
+1. Click the **Advanced Settings** tab.
 Update the **Deployment Label** to _MyTodo_ and select the check box labeled **Append date and time** to identify the deployment in the Developer Portal UI.

-1. Like with the cloud services, the dialog populates the drop-down list labeled **Storage account** with all the storage services that you have configured in your Windows Azure account.
+1. Like with the cloud services, the drop-down list labeled **Storage account** is populated with all the storage services that you have configured in your Windows Azure account.
 To publish a service, Visual Studio first uploads the service package to storage in Windows Azure, and then publish the service from there.
 Select the storage service that you wish to use for this purpose and click **Next**.

 	![Deployment Advanced Settings](Images/deployment-advanced-settings.png?raw=true)e)